MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

   - A number of connections are maintained for each of the backend endpoints.
   - Incoming client requests are first terminated at the edge node closest to the originating client.
   - After any required traffic inspection, requests are either forwarded over the Microsoft backbone to the appropriate backend using existing connections, or served from the internal cache of an edge node.
-  - This approach is very efficient in spreading high traffic volumes over the backend connections.
+  - This approach is efficient in spreading high traffic volumes over the backend connections.

 - Provides a built-in cache that serves static content from edge nodes.
 In many use cases, this can also eliminate the need for a dedicated Content Delivery Network (CDN).